DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- As a Completion key, the previous input is kept and added to.
 This is specified by the tables entry in the Compose file.
 			- This is handy for making common n-grams easier.
 Some Colemak examples are: E-comma, UE, SC, Que/And/The/Ion.
 		- By default the method will look for the longest possible sequences first.
 You can adjust this behavior in the Compose file.
 		- Compose key entries can be any Unicode text, or even use EPKL prefix-entry syntax to do pretty much anything.
+Backslash escapes are allowed.
 		- Note: VK mapped keys and ## mapped states can't be used for composes, as EPKL can't know what their output is.
 E.g., `88 ⇒ ∞` w/ ## numbers.
 		- The standard Linux X `en_US.UTF-8` compose file was imported to `Files\_eD_Compose.ini`.
 Only entries starting with `<Multi_key>` were used.
+		- You can compose with any single-character input like dead key releases and AltGr mappings.
+So using the x11 compose, e.g., `~(α` ⇒ `ἇ`.
+		- See the `_eD_Compose.ini` file for more examples and explanations.
+	- Compose table import module: Converts actual Linux tables like /usr/share/X11/locale/en_US.UTF-8/compose (~5000 lines) to EPKL Compose.ini entries.
+		- Composing Linux key sym names are translated to their U####[#] Unicode hex values as .ini keys, using a keysym file like the X keysymdef.h one.
+		- The [keysyms.txt](https://www.cl.cam.ac.uk/~mgk25/ucs/keysyms.txt) file by [Dr Markus Kuhn](https://www.cl.cam.ac.uk/~mgk25/) uses proper Unicode.
 <br>

 TODO: